cohesity/cohesity-ansible-role/docs/tasks/source.md

 ### Create new Physical Protection Sources using the Ansible Inventory
 [top](#task-cohesity-protection-source-management)

-This is an example playbook that creates new Protection Sources for all Linux hosts based on the registered inventory hostname.
+This is an example playbook that creates new Protection Sources for all Linux hosts based on the registered inventory hostnames.
 (Remember to change it to suit your environment.)

 Following inventory file can be used in the ansible-playbook runs below.
 Copy the content to `inventory.ini` file
 ```ini